PAM-AS/PAMWebBrowser/README.md

 ## Installation

-PAMWebBrowser is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile, then run `pod install`:
+PAMWebBrowser is available through [CocoaPods](http://cocoapods.org), to install it add the following line to your Podfile, then run `pod install`:

     pod "PAMWebBrowser"